Abu Khalid al-Suri

 Abu Khalid al-Suri (أبو خالد السوري; Abu Khalid 'the Syrian'; 1956 – 23 February 2014), also known as Mohamed al-Bahaiya or Abu Umayr al-Shami, was a Syrian Islamist insurgent who was often affiliated with the Muslim Brotherhood, Osama Bin Laden and the Syrian Islamist group Ahrar al-Sham.
 Al-Suri is also said to be a veteran, having participated in fighting in Afghanistan, Bosnia and Herzegovina, and Iraq.
-He was believed to be assassinated by an ISIL suicide attack in 2014, however ISIL denied involvement in the attack or regarded it as friendly fire.
+He was believed to be assassinated by an ISIL suicide attack in 2014, following the commencement of armed conflict between ISIL and other rebel and Islamist groups.

 Militant activity

 Born in Aleppo, Syria, in 1956 as Mohamed al-Bahaiya, al-Suri's jihadist career has its roots in the failed Islamist uprising in Syria between 1979 and 1982, following which he fled Syria.

 During the 1990s al-Suri coordinated closely with Abu-Musab al-Suri, a Spanish-Syrian jihadist.
 Together they worked to establish jihadi volunteer centers, training camps and various media groups in Afghanistan.
 While both men had good relations with Bin Laden and al-Qaeda, they both denied being members of al-Qaeda in a statement made in 1999.
 Around the time of the statement, al-Suri had been operating mostly out of Turkey and fled to Afghanistan.

 Al-Suri was financially aided partly by Abd Al-Rahman al-Nuaimi, a Qatari national.
 Nuaimi is a purported human rights activist and co-founder of Alkarama.
 On December 18, 2013, Nuaimi was placed on the United States Treasury's Specially Designated Global Terror List (SDTG).
 Nuaimi is accused of transferring $600,000 to al-Suri and the intent to transfer approximately $50,000 more.